 Real-Time Vibration Analysis: A Powerful Diagnostic Tool

 Vibration analysis is used to continuously monitor and diagnose the health of rotating machinery such as motors, pumps, and gearboxes.
-By using a wireless remote sensor to capture the vibration signals emitted by the equipment in real time, engineers can identify patterns and abnormalities that may indicate deteriorating conditions or potential failures.
+By using a wireless remote sensor to capture the vibration signals emitted by the equipment in real time, you can identify patterns and abnormalities that may indicate deteriorating conditions or potential failures.
 This approach can be used to identify a wide range of issues including misalignments, imbalances, bearing wear, and loose components.

 Oil Condition Monitoring: A Vital Gauge of Asset Health

 Analysis of lubricating oil is another critical component of predictive maintenance, as it provides valuable insights into the condition of a machine's lubricant and internal components.
-By analyzing oil samples holistically across a range of criteria, engineers can evaluate the cleanliness of the lubricant and identify signs of contamination, machinery wear, and lubricant degradation, which may indicate potential problems with the equipment.
+By analyzing oil samples holistically across a range of criteria, your engineers can evaluate the cleanliness of the lubricant and identify signs of contamination, machinery wear, and lubricant degradation, which may indicate potential problems with the equipment.

 Issues commonly detected through a comprehensive oil analysis include: